 Where I Stayed in Yanagawa

 I stayed at a lovely bed and breakfast called Hatago.
-The women in charge of the b&b was very friendly and the Japanese room I stayed in was smelled wonderfully of tatami.
+The woman in charge of the b&b was very friendly and the Japanese room I stayed in smelled wonderfully of tatami.

-I enjoyed spending the weekend in Yanagawa, eating lots of unagi and taking in the beauty of the cherry blossoms.
-Since it is a pretty quaint town, most of it can explored in just day or two.
+I enjoyed spending the weekend in Yanagawa, eating lots of unagi, and taking in the beauty of the cherry blossoms.
+Since it is a pretty quaint town, most of it can be explored in just a day or two.
 I hope you visit soon and can experience the uniqueness Yanagawa offers!

 If you are interested in other Fukuoka Day Trips, be sure to check out these posts!

 - Dazaifu Tenmangu– 40 minutes by train, known for the large temple, lively shopping street, and yummy baked mochi treats!

 - Nanohana Fields – A sea of green and yellow spring plants!